cabforum/smime/SBR.md

    B.  Provide, and, if applicable, authorize a Certificate Requester to provide, the information requested from the Applicant by the CA for issuance of the  Certificate; and
    C.  Approve Certificate Requests submitted by a Certificate Requester.

-#### 3.2.6.1 Acceptable Methods of Verification – Name, Title and Agency
+#### 3.2.6.1 Acceptable methods of verification – name, title and agency

 1. **Name and Title**: The CA MAY verify the name and title of the Contract Signer and the Certificate Approver by any appropriate method designed to provide reasonable assurance that a person claiming to act in such a role is in fact the named person designated to act in such role.